The Smurfs 2: Critical response

 Sean O'Connell of The Washington Post gave the film two out of five stars, saying "I found "The Smurfs 2" to be more enjoyable and far less obnoxious than [the original].
 This, of course, is like saying having a cavity filled is preferable to a root canal, but in the dog days of the summer blockbuster season, beggars can't be smurfers."
 Peter Hartlaub of the San Francisco Chronicle gave the film zero stars out of four, saying "There's a dark and gratuitously negative vibe to "The Smurfs 2" that makes it unfit even for the undiscriminating young moviegoers that made the first one a hit."
 Bill Goodykoontz of The Arizona Republic gave the film two out of five stars, saying "There are a few laughs here and there, along with a couple of jokes for grown-ups uncomfortably squeezed in.
 But this is a movie made for two groups: small children and people who have fond memories of the TV show.
 For them, it'll be fun, and the assurance of a third "Smurfs" scheduled for 2015 will be welcome news."
 Nick Schager of The Village Voice said "Its tolerant messages remain buried beneath lame pop-culture references, hectic slapstick, fart jokes, and endless Smurf-puns that (Azaria's funny, over-the-top cartoon villainy aside) make one pine for the Smurfpocalypse."

 Neil Genzlinger of The New York Times gave the film two out of five stars, saying "The movie doesn't have the wit of the first installment and seems as if it might be hard for young children to follow, though who knows with young children?"
 Owen Gleiberman of Entertainment Weekly gave the film a C, saying "The trouble with this stunted sequel is that the doughy, blobby-hatted Smurfs are mostly window dressing for an abrasive slapstick bash built around a tiresome kidnap plot."
 Bruce Ingram of the Chicago Sun-Times gave the film two out of five stars, saying "The Smurfs 2 probably isn't any worse than you might expect.
 On the other hand, it's almost certainly not any better.
 It's just a matter of figuring out how much punishment you're willing to endure for the sake of the small child you're taking to the movies."
 Kevin McFarland of The A.V.
 Club gave the film a D+, saying "The film undermines its rudimentary plot points at every turn with base humor.
 By marginally addressing the Smurfette Problem, Smurfs 2 is at least slightly superior to the absolutely dire first film, but it remains a series for kids whose parents can't just pop in a DVD of something better."

+Simon Abrams of RogerEbert.com gave the film an unfavorable review, awarding it half a star out of four.
+He described the film as a "charmless endurance test" and a film that "could have been played by anybody".